wencanmao/wencanmao.github.io/_pages/about.md

 - *2019.06 - 2019.09*, Research assistant, Department of Information and Communications Engineering, Aalto University, Finland.
 Establish data-driven capacity planning and resource management platforms for fog computing.
 - *2018.06 - 2018.08*, Process and Tool Development Specialist Trainee, KONE Corporation, Shanghai, China.
 Managing a large quantity of major project installation data & people flow data, communicating with field managers, project managers, and field engineers about the data, getting feedback, and adjusting the installation progress.
 - *2017.11 - 2018.05*, International Team Project, GLOBALDRIVE, Aalto University, Finland & The Technical University of Munich (TUM), Germany, Team Member of Geofusion, Aalto & TUM.
-Establish a sensor fusion platform composed of Lidar, GPS, and dual-camera to detect edge features and localize the vehicle in a high-precision map.
+Establish a sensor fusion platform composed of LiDAR, GPS, and dual-camera to detect edge features and localize the vehicle in a high-precision map.
 - *2015.12 - 2016.08*, International Team Project, Connected Mobility Solution, Wuhan University of Technology, China.
 Team Leader of Autopia, WUT.
 Envision the future transportation system composed of autonomous vehicles, with cutting-edge vehicular technologies and the Internet of Vehicles (IoV).
 Exhibited in the PACE 2016 Global Conference poster session at the University of Cincinnati, USA.